-\ These configuration variables can be set using the SetConfigValue() API.
-See "CORBA::ORB::SetConfigValue()" on page 221 of the Orbix C++ Programmer's Reference.
+These configuration variables can be set using the SetConfigValue() API.
+See "CORBA::ORB::SetConfigValue()" in the Orbix Programmer's Reference C++ Edition.

-Note: Entries in IONA configuration files are scoped with a prefix; for example, Common.IT\DAEMON\PORT or Orbix.IT\CONNECT\ATTEMPTS.
+Note: Entries in Orbix configuration files are scoped with a prefix; for example, Common.IT_DAEMON_PORT or Orbix.IT_CONNECT_ATTEMPTS.
 Environment variables are not scoped.
 The scoped entries are also used by the SetConfigValue() and GetConfigValue() APIs.